-We have been working with advisors, high net worth individuals, their families and institutions for over 25 years, to give them greater control over their financial futures.
-At a group level we now administer €41.5 billion of our clients' assets across the globe (as of 31 December 2018).
+We have been working with advisors, high net worth individuals, their families and institutions for nearly 30 years, to give them greater control over their financial futures.
+At a global level we now administer €48.4 billion of our clients' assets across the globe (as of 31 December 2019).

 The business specialises in addressing the complex needs of high net worth clients, with a team of more than 60 technical experts in wealth structuring, tax law and non-traditional assets based around the world.
-This deep-rooted expertise offers clients a proven capability that works across borders, regions and geographies, giving them the choice and flexibility to meet their unique needs.
-Whether that means providing solutions that enable cross-border wealth planning; the transfer of wealth between generations; or structuring investments in non-traditional assets.
+This deep-rooted expertise offers clients a proven capability that works across borders, regions and geographies, giving them the choice and flexibility to meet their unique needs, providing solutions that enable cross-border wealth planning, the transfer of wealth between generations, or structuring investments in non-traditional assets.

 The Company creates and delivers solutions for its clients that protect their legacy, secure their wealth now and for future generations.
 Lombard International Assurance's wealth planning experts and sophisticated technology platforms support clients by designing customised solutions that allow them to prepare for the future in a changing world.
-The Company is the European arm of the Lombard International Group ("the Group").
-The Group is headquartered in Luxembourg and Philadelphia serving over 20 markets across the United States, Europe, Asia and Latin America.
-Funds managed by Blackstone own Lombard International.
-Blackstone is one of the world's leading investment firms with assets under management of \$ 472.0 bn (as of 31 December 2018).
-2018 Business Performance 2018 was another successful year for Lombard International despite the difficult geopolitical and macro-economic environment across the globe.
-Over the last 12 months, the business further expanded its worldwide operations, building a truly unique business, enabling an integrated global perspective to best serve its clients and their advisors, no matter where they reside.
-This global reach enables us to leverage our expertise and benefit from the tailwinds in certain markets while managing headwinds in others, as we continue to build Lombard International for the long term.
+The Company is the European arm of the Lombard International Group.
+The Group's main operations are located in Luxembourg and Philadelphia, serving over 20 markets across the United States, Europe, Asia and Latin America.
+Funds managed by Blackstone own the Lombard International Group.
+Blackstone is one of the world's leading investment firms with assets under management of \$ 571 bn (as of 31 December 2019).
+2019 Business Performance 2019 was another successful year for the Lombard International Group despite the difficult geopolitical and macro-economic environment across the globe.
+The business further expanded its worldwide operations, building a truly unique business, enabling an integrated global perspective to best serve its clients and their advisors, no matter where they reside.
+This global reach enables us to leverage our expertise and benefit from the tailwinds in certain markets while managing headwinds in others, as we continue to build our group for the long term.
 The business operates in a global environment with progressively wide variations in economic conditions, languages and local regulations.
 One of the core strengths of the Company is the professional knowledge and capabilities of its in-house experts which serve these diverse markets and the distribution channels it accesses.
 The Company has gained significant experience in creating wealth structuring solutions that reflect the complexity of customers' lives; ensuring services remain flexible and responsive to the ever-changing regulatory environment.
-In 2018, the Company continued to enjoy the benefits of a sustainable business model underpinned by recurring fee-driven business, stable asset base, minimal balance sheet exposure and limited retained exposure to mortality risk, and delivered a resilient performance.
-Innovation is a driving force that enables the Company to sustain its market leading position, continue to evolve and offer clients and partners best-in-class solutions.
-In addition to its unit-linked core offering, the Company designed the International Life Plan for high net worth individuals to protect and preserve key parts of their personal, family and business legacies.
+Thought leadership and innovation are the driving forces that enable the Company to sustain its market leading position, continue to evolve and offer clients and partners best-in-class solutions.
+In addition to its unit-linked core offering, the Company designed in 2018 the International Life Plan for high net worth individuals to protect and preserve key parts of their personal, family and business legacies.
 The solution is particularly relevant for international individuals who require a higher level of life cover, whose planning needs are more complex, and so require highly bespoke solutions.